m13253/telegram-bot-mux/Readme.md

 # Telegram-bot-mux

-Telegram-bot-mux acts as a reverse proxy, allowing you to put different modules of a Telegram bot into separate processes.
+Telegram-bot-mux acts as a reverse proxy / bouncer / multiplexer, allowing you to put different modules of a Telegram bot into separate processes.

 ## Usage